 Indianapolis Housing Agency

-Indianapolis Housing Agency is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of October 19th, 2020, Indianapolis Housing Agency has 1 waiting lists that are open now or opening soon.
+Indianapolis Housing Agency is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of March 4th, 2021, Indianapolis Housing Agency has 1 waiting lists that are open now or opening soon.

 Indianapolis Housing Agency serves Marion County.

 Open Indianapolis Housing Agency Waiting Lists

 Due to the coronavirus disease (COVID-19) outbreak, some waiting list openings may be postponed until further notice.
 Visit the housing authority's website for the latest on its current operations, if one is available.
 If there is no information online, contact the housing authority directly.
 Due to a high volume of calls and modified office hours in most areas, it may take days or weeks to get a response.

 Please Note: Due to the decentralized nature of affordable housing information, the information about this waiting list may be out of date.

 How To Apply to the Public Housing Waiting List